John0n1/CamSniff/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

----
+### Disclaimer ⚠️

-This tool is intended for educational and research purposes only.
-Use it responsibly and ensure you have permission to scan and analyze any network or device.
-The authors are not responsible for any misuse. ⚠️
+- This tool is intended for educational and research purposes only.
+- Use it responsibly and ensure you have permission to scan and analyze any network or device.

----
+- The authors are not responsible for any misuse.